-East of the Town is the Little Creek Wildlife Area, as seen in Map 5 - Adjacent Land Use.
+East of the Town of Little Creek is the Little Creek Wildlife Area, as seen in Map 5 - Adjacent Land Use.
 This area is rich in wildlife recreational activities, and there is a refuge located in the southern portion of the wildlife area.
 Many people enjoy hunting here and are aided by duck blinds and deer stands.
+The Little Creek Wildlife Area is also one of the most popular places around for bird watchers.
+The path of the Little River from the Town of Little Creek to the Delaware Bay flows directly through protected wildlife areas.
+The State has land holdings throughout the area, including tidal marsh and impounded wildlife areas.
+These areas have recreational uses for hunting and fishing, as well as environmental uses to control mosquitoes and improve wildlife habitat.
+Delaware actively manages these areas in an effort to create the best habitat possible for local plant and animal species.
+These areas may be negatively affected by increased boat activity along the river.

-Figure 13: Little Creek Wildlife Area
+Figure 14: Little Creek Wildlife Area